DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 >
 > Dmitri and Anna, traversing the woods with a hunting party, scared Kiril off and found Ezmerelda unconscious and near-death amidst the trees.
 They brought Ezmerelda back to Krezkov and nursed her back to health.
 As she regained her strength, Ezmerelda regaled Anna and the young Ilya Krezkov with tales of her adventures in the lands beyond the mists, filling Ilya’s head with dreams of hunting monsters as she did.
 >
 > When Ezmerelda’s wound was fully healed, Anna and a party of three Krezkians escorted her to nearby Vallaki, where Ezmerelda commissioned her prosthetic leg from the toymaker Gadof Blinsky.
+(Although Baron Vallakovich's edicts prohibited Vistani from entering the town's walls, Baroness Krezkova's steely will and diplomatic manner were sufficient to bypass any such restrictions.)
 Ezmerelda thanked the Krezkovs deeply for their kindness, and swore to aid and protect them should they ever require it.
 >
 > When Ezmerelda returned to Barovia in search of Dr. Van Richten, she sought shelter with the Krezkov family once again—and learned of Ilya’s fate and Anna’s bargain.
 Incensed with righteous fury, Ezmerelda vowed to bring Ilya home, as well as find a means of dissuading the Abbot from collecting his payment.
 Since then, she has spent most of her days and nights prowling the local Svalich Wood for signs of Ilya and—if the players completed [[Arc I - The Walls of Krezk]]—the den of the werewolves that took him, using her wagon as a mobile base near the shores of Lake Baratok.
 >